 - Patient Forum

-The Symposium of Excellence in Epileptology will include lectures presented by the recipients of the 2018 European Epileptology Award and the CEA Young Investigator Award.
+The Symposium of Excellence in Epileptology will include lectures presented by the recipients of the 2018 ILAE-CEA European Epileptology Award and the ILAE-CEA Young Investigator Awards.

 Poster Presentations and Platform Sessions